The Old Hall Hotel, Coventry: Early residents

-Samuel Oldham (1754-1815) built The Old Hall Hotel in about 1800.
+Samuel Oldham (1754–1815) built the Old Hall Hotel in about 1800.
 These may have been additions to an earlier farmhouse.
 He was a wealthy landowner who had inherited a large fortune from his uncle who died in 1771.
-His father was Thomas Oldham (1715-1767) who was the Mayor of Coventry and his mother was Katherine Lawton only child of Nathaniel Lawton of Coventry.
-Samuel lived in Coventry for many years but then decided to move to Coundon where he built a villa house.
+His father was Thomas Oldham (1715–1767) who was Mayor of Coventry, and his mother was Katherine Lawton, only child of Nathaniel Lawton of Coventry.
+Samuel lived in Coventry for many years, but then moved to Coundon, where he built a villa house.
 It is shown on the map of 1814.

-He did not marry so when he died at Coundon in 1815 he left his estate to his nephews Thomas and Stephen Oldham.
-His Will describes the large amount of property that he owned.
-Stephen Oldham (1778-1841) inherited his house in Coundon and numerous other properties.
+He did not marry, so when he died at Coundon in 1815 he left his estate to his nephews Thomas and Stephen Oldham.
+His will describes the large amount of property that he owned.
+Stephen Oldham (1778–1841) inherited his house in Coundon and numerous other properties.

-Stephen Oldham was born in 1778 in Coventry.
-His father was William Oldham (1745-1818) and his mother was Mary Dickerson.
-After he inherited the house then called Coundon Villa from his uncle he moved there to live.
-He is shown in the 1841 Census as living at “Coundon Villa” with three servants.
-He had no children so when he died in 1841 he left his residence to Stephen Barnwell who was the husband of his niece Maria Augusta Oldham.
+Stephen was born in 1778 in Coventry.
+His father was William Oldham (1745–1818) and his mother was Mary Dickerson.
+After he inherited Coundon Villa from his uncle he moved there to live.
+He is shown in the 1841 Census as living at "Coundon Villa" with three servants.
+He also had no children, and when he died in 1841 he left his residence to Stephen Barnwell, who was the husband of his niece Maria Augusta Oldham.

-Stephen Barnwell (1810-1862) was born in 1810 in Kenilworth.
+Stephen Barnwell (1810–1862) was born in 1810 in Kenilworth.
 He was a ribbon and lace manufacturer in Coventry.
-In 1836 he married Maria Augusta Oldham who was the daughter of Thomas Oldham of Allesley.
+In 1836 he married Maria Augusta Oldham, daughter of Thomas Oldham of Allesley.
 Thomas published in 1840 a book of poetry which can be read at this reference.
 The couple had eight children.
-The 1851 Census reports them as living at “Coundon Villa” with three of their children, two servants and a governess.
+The 1851 Census reports them as living at "Coundon Villa" with three of their children, two servants and a governess.
 They may have made substantial additions to the house while they were living there.
 In 1858 they advertised it for sale and the advertisement is shown.

 The house is described as a mansion with a hall, breakfast and dining, drawing, smoking and billiard rooms.
-Ten bed rooms, two dressing rooms, bath and school rooms, attic, water closet, butler’s pantry, kitchen, back kitchen, larder, store room, two wine cellar and large cellar.
+Ten bedrooms, two dressing rooms, bath and school rooms, attic, water closet, butler's pantry, kitchen, back kitchen, larder, store room, two wine cellar and large cellar.

 The next residents appear to be tenants.
 Samuel Smith and his wife Mary are recorded in the 1861 Census and Ellen Bradshaw Isherwood in the 1871 Census.
 Ellen was the wife of Thomas Bradshaw Isherwood, a wealthy landowner.